-The church that was built in the 15th century also has some magnificent work like its choir-stalls and 125 individual works of art created in intricate wood inlay by Giovanni da Verona.
+The church that was built in the 15th century also has some magnificent works like its choir stalls and 125 individual works of art created in intricate wood inlay by Giovanni da Verona.
 You can have a great tour there with a monk guiding you.

 It is a little town located inside walls on a hilltop above the rivers Ombrone and Asso.
 In the same place in the old ages, there was a dominion in Etruscan and Roman times and the walls standing now were built by the Sienese in 1361.